tjferry14/Custom-Python-Modules/README.md

 HighScores
 ==========

-High Scores module for Python.
+High Scores module for Python, by Tj Ferry.
-By Tj Ferry.

 This module contains a HighScores class that supports three main public methods:
 + `__init__([file_name])` which takes an optional name for the file used to record the high scores.